-A massage in San Francisco can be an incredibly powerful tool to help with a plethora of goals.
+A massage in San Francisco CA or in Walnut Creek CA can be an incredibly powerful tool to help with a plethora of goals.
 We see a variety of clients: people with acute pain such as unexplained upper or lower back pain, athletes who want to increase their performance and beat their PRs, chronic pain suffers like those with TMJ, and those who are pregnant or recently gave birth just to name a few.

 Now that you’re sold on getting a massage and are planning to come in for your first session, what can you expect?
 How is massage in a chiropractor’s office different than a massage in a spa?
 How are they the same?